Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: System model and problem formulation

 Let $\delta(\cdot)$ define the \emph{IID distance}, which measures the distance between distributions of a specific probability $P$ and uniform.
-The Wasserstein-1, which is called \emph{Earth-mover distance}, is widely used to measure the distance between two different distributions as
+Wasserstein-1, called the Earth-mover distance, is widely used to measure the distance between two distributions as follows:

-where $\Pi\left(P_{a}, P_{b}\right)$ denotes the set of joint distributions of two distributions $P_{a}$ and $P_{b}$ \cite{ref:WGAN}.
-Based on (\ref{eq:wdist}), we quantify the IID distance of the model $m$ in the $k$-th diffusion as follows: \begin{linenomath}
+where $\Pi\left(P_{a}, P_{b}\right)$ denotes the set of joint distributions of two distributions $P_{a}$ and $P_{b}$~\citep{ref:WGAN}.
+Based on (\ref{eq:wdist}), we quantify IID distance of the model $m$ in the $k$th diffusion as follows: